junxit/us-congress-bills-116/bill.md

     > - **(b)** *Responsibilities* The Officer for Civil Rights and Civil Liberties shall carry out the following responsibilities:
     >   - **(1)** Oversee compliance with constitutional, statutory, regulatory, policy, and other requirements relating to the civil rights and civil liberties of individuals affected by the programs and activities of the Department.
     >   - **(2)** Integrate civil rights and civil liberties protections into all programs and activities of the Department.
-    >   - **(3)** Conduct civil rights and civil liberties impact assessments, as appropriate.
+    >   - **(3)** Conduct civil rights and civil liberties impact assessments, as appropriate, including prior to the implementation of new Department regulations, initiatives, programs, or policies.
     >   - **(4)** Conduct periodic reviews of policies, procedures, and activities of the Department relating to civil rights and civil liberties.
     >   - **(5)** Provide policy advice, recommendations, and other technical assistance relating to civil rights and civil liberties to the Secretary and to heads of components, directorates, and offices and other personnel within the Department.
-    >   - **(6)** Review, assess, and investigate complaints, including complaints filed by members of the public, and information indicating possible abuses of civil rights or civil liberties at the Department, unless the Inspector General of the Department determines that any such complaint or information should be investigated by the Inspector General.
+    >   - **(6)** Review, assess, and investigate complaints, including complaints filed by members of the public, and information indicating possible abuses of civil rights or civil liberties at the Department, unless the Inspector General of the Department determines that any such complaint should be investigated by the Inspector General.
-    >   - **(7)** Initiate reviews, assessments, inspections, and investigations of the administration of the programs and activities by the Department relating to civil rights and civil liberties, as the Officer determines necessary.
+    >   - **(7)** Initiate reviews, investigations, and assessments of the administration of the programs and activities by the Department relating to civil rights and civil liberties, as the Officer determines necessary.
     >   - **(8)** Coordinate with the Privacy Officer to ensure that—
     >     - **(A)** programs, policies, and procedures involving civil rights, civil liberties, and privacy considerations are addressed in an integrated and comprehensive manner; and
     >     - **(B)** Congress receives appropriate reports regarding such programs, policies, and procedures.
-    >   - **(9)** Lead the equal employment opportunity programs of the Department, including complaint management and adjudication, and promote workforce diversity and merit system principles.
+    >   - **(9)** Lead the equal employment opportunity programs of the Department, including complaint management and adjudication, workforce diversity, and promotion of the merit system principles.
     >   - **(10)** Make publicly available through accessible communications channels, including the website of the Department—
-    >     - **(A)** information on the responsibilities and functions of, and how to contact, the Officer; and
+    >     - **(A)** information on the responsibilities and functions of, and how to contact, the Office;
-    >     - **(B)** reports that are issued by the Officer upon completion of investigations carried out pursuant to paragraph (6) or (7).
+    >     - **(B)** summary of reports of investigations that result in final recommendations that are issued by the Officer upon completion of investigations carried out pursuant to paragraph (6); and
+    >     - **(C)** summaries of impact assessments issued by the Officer and carried out pursuant to paragraph (3) or (7).
-    >   - **(11)** Engage with individuals and communities whose civil rights and civil liberties may be affected by programs and activities of the Department, including by informing such individuals and communities about report and redress processes and advising the Secretary and heads of components, directorates, offices, and other personnel within the Department of any concerns raised by such individuals and communities.
+    >   - **(11)** Engage with individuals and communities whose civil rights and civil liberties may be affected by programs and activities of the Department, including by informing such individuals and communities about report and redress processes and advising the Secretary and heads of components, directorates, offices, and other personnel within the Department of concerns raised by such individuals and communities.
-    > - **(c)** *Coordination with Inspector General*
+    > - **(c)** *Coordination with inspector general*
     >   - **(1)** *Authority to investigate possible abuses* The Officer for Civil Rights and Civil Liberties may investigate any matter referred to in paragraph (6) or (7) of subsection (b) after fulfilling the coordination requirements under paragraph (2) with respect to such matter.
     >   - **(2)** *Coordination requirements*
-    >     - **(A)** *Referral of matters to Inspector General* Before initiating any investigation described under paragraph (1), the Officer for Civil Rights and Civil Liberties shall refer the matter and all related complaints, allegations, and information to the Inspector General of the Department.
+    >     - **(A)** *Referral of matters to inspector general* Before initiating any investigation described under paragraph (1), the Officer for Civil Rights and Civil Liberties shall refer the matter and all related complaints to the Inspector General of the Department.
-    >     - **(B)** *Inspector General responsibilities*
+    >     - **(B)** *Inspector general responsibilities*
-    >       - **(i)** *Determination and notification* Not later than 30 days after the receipt of a matter referred under subparagraph (A), the Inspector General shall—
+    >       - **(i)** *Determination and notification* Not later than 5 business days after the receipt of a matter referred under subparagraph (A), the Inspector General shall—
     >         - **(I)** make a determination regarding whether the Inspector General intends to initiate an audit or investigation of the matter referred under subparagraph (A); and
     >         - **(II)** notify the Officer of such determination.
     >       - **(ii)** *Audits and investigations* If the Inspector General notifies the Officer for Civil Rights and Civil Liberties that the Inspector General intends to initiate an audit or investigation, the Inspector General shall—
     >         - **(I)** initiate such audit or investigate by not later than 90 days after providing such notification; or
-    >         - **(II)** not later than three days after the end of the 90-day period specified in subclause (I), notify the Officer that such audit or investigation was not initiated.
+    >         - **(II)** not later than 3 days after the end of the 90-day period specified in subclause (I), notify the Officer that such audit or investigation was not initiated.
     >     - **(C)** *Provision of assistance* At the request of the Inspector General, the Officer for Civil Rights and Civil Liberties may provide assistance to the Inspector General on any investigation or audit initiated by the Inspector General based on a referral under subparagraph (A).
-    >     - **(D)** *Investigation by Officer* The Officer for Civil Rights and Civil Liberties may investigate a matter referred to the Inspector General under subparagraph (A) only if—
+    >     - **(D)** *Investigation by officer* The Officer for Civil Rights and Civil Liberties may investigate a matter referred to the Inspector General under subparagraph (A) only if—
     >       - **(i)** the Inspector General notifies the Officer for Civil Rights and Civil Liberties that the Inspector General does not intend to initiate an audit or investigation relating to that matter; or
     >       - **(ii)** the Inspector General provides notification under subparagraph (B)(ii)(II) that an audit or investigation was not initiated.
     > - **(d)** *Transparency*